robot5000-design/ms3/README.md

 _Browse Reviews/My Reviews:_

 These pages are similar in that they allow the user to sort and search reviews.
 Browse reviews gives access to read reviews.
-If a user clicks in to to read details they have the option to leave a review.
-My reviews on the other hand allows the user to click in to review detail but this time to edit or delete their own review.
-The my reviews page is also used to display other users reviews when selected for viewing.
+If a user clicks in to read details, they have the option to leave a review.
+My reviews on the other hand allows the user to click in to review detail but this time to edit or delete their own review, or click a button to see all reviews.
+The my reviews page is also used to display any other users reviews when selected for viewing.
 A user can only review a title once.
-Both browse reviews and my reviews paginate the results, showing 12 titles at a time (which works great for different screen sizes).
+Both browse reviews and my reviews paginate the results, showing 12 titles at a time (which works and splits great for different screen sizes).

 _Review Detail:_